Thinking of buying a property in Stirling Crescent Glen Waverley 3150, or Skye Court Glen Waverley 3150, or Waverley Road Glen Waverley 3150?

 This is general information only, buyers should seek independent legal advice.

+This is just the language used from one block, as an example.
 The covenant is legally binding.
 It’s a promise made by the buyer when they purchase the property, to other owners, that they agree to certain rules that ensure a continued character of the street.

 Over the decades, many owners have worked to uphold and preserve the covenant.
 It is what it is today, only because of their commitment to preserving it.